HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 `launch/patient` | Need patient context at launch time (FHIR Patient resource) `launch/encounter` | Need encounter context at launch time (FHIR Encounter resource) (Others)| This list can be extended by any SMART EHR if additional context is required.

+If an application is also requesting a clinical scope which is restricted to a patient (e.g. `patient/*.read`), and the authorization results in the EHR is granting that scope, the EHR SHALL establish a patient in context.
+The EHR MAY refuse authorization requests including `patient/` but that do not include a valid `launch/patient` scope, or it MAY infer the `launch/patient` scope.

 ### Launch context arrives with your `access_token`